powsybl/pypowsybl/docs/user_guide/rao.rst

     >>> cost_results = rao_result.get_cost_results()
     >>> cost_results.columns
-    Index(['functional_cost', 'virtual_cost', 'cost'],
+    Index(['functional_cost', 'virtual_cost', 'cost'], dtype='object')
-          dtype='object')

-With optimized instant as an index, functional cost, virtual cost and the sum of the two as cost for each optimized instant.
+With optimized instant as an index, functional cost, virtual cost and the sum of the two as cost for each optimized instant are available.
 Details for virtual cost can also be queried for a given virtual cost with the list of virtual cost names available.
 Cost for the provided virtual cost name is returned as a pandas dataframe with cost value for each instant.